ShiyuFan0820/CSLearningNote/BasicLearning/Basic_8_python_specific_properties.md

 ## Magic/Dunder Methods

-The magic methods in Python are always surrounded by double underscore `__`, they are also called dunder methods.
+The magic methods in Python are methods surrounded by double underscore `__`, they are also called dunder methods.
+These methods are buid-in methods of classes in python, we can overload these methods in our own classes to customize more functionalities of our classes.